-Residents and/or Substitute Decision Makers are invited to participate in a Resident Experience Survey on an annual basis.
-This survey solicits feedback from residents with regard to the level of satisfaction with the care and services provided and gives Residents and their families an opportunity to communicate suggestions for improvement to programs and services offered in the Home.
+The home's Residents and/or Substitute Decision Makers had the opportunity to participate in the completion of the annual Resident Experience Survey from November 7,2023 to December 18, 2023.
+This survey solicits feedback from Residents regarding the level of satisfaction with the care and services provided and gives Residents and their families an opportunity to communicate suggestions for improvement for programs and services offered in the Home.